Thru-you.com

 Just a Lady

-Granted, Kutiman's interpretation of this young singer/songwriter's composition may not match her original vision, but it revealed for me that her voice and her composition have far more depth than I realized.
+Granted, Kutiman's interpretation of this young singer/songwriter's composition may differ from her original vision, but it revealed for me that her voice and her composition have far more depth than I realized.

-It's truly astonishing that Kutiman figured out a meter that holds her original vocal so well.
-I would have been hard pressed to discover a suitable metric foundation.
-Kutiman's choice of a slow 12/8 accompaniment is perfect ... and everything about his timing is spot on!
+It's truly astonishing that Kutiman figured out a musical meter that holds her original vocal so well.
+I would have been hard pressed to discover a suitable metric framework.
+Kutiman's choice of a slow 12/8 accompaniment is perfect—and timing of the clips is spot on!
+Extraordinarily smooth and natural.

-What's most amazing is that Kutiman's finished project underscores and hilights many very lovely vocal nuances and inflections in her original performance, details that I somehow overlooked and still have trouble perceiving when listening to to the original solo clip.
+What's most amazing is that Kutiman's finished project underscores and highlights the very lovely vocal nuances and inflections in the vocalist's original performance, details that I somehow overlooked and still have trouble perceiving when listening to the original solo clip.
+And you must understand, there was no reheasal, no recording session ... these songs come to life purely because Kutiman pulled together random videos.

 I'm New